-If you plan on a career in web development–especially if you plan on working on the back end–you’ll need to have a good working knowledge of web services.
+If you plan on a career in web development, you’ll need to have a good working knowledge of web services.
+This is especially the case if you plan on working on the back end.
 Your future employer may even quiz you on your web services knowledge during your interview.

-While hopefully you’ll have a good knowledge of web services when that time comes, it doesn’t hurt to have a refresher, just so you have the right words on hand.
-In this article we will define web services, and cover 19 of the most common interview questions.
+You’ll hopefully have a good knowledge of web services when that time comes.
+However, it doesn’t hurt to have a refresher, just so you have the right words on hand.
+In this article, we will define web services and cover 19 of the most common interview questions.

 What is a Web Service?

 Web services allow standardized communication between servers, sites, and platforms that are written in different languages and could not normally communicate.
-Web services typically use XML, and they allow a client to use a request and response system for useful data from dynamic prices to full ebooks from a server that provides them.
+They typically use XML.
+In short, web services allow a client to use a request and response system for useful data from a server that provides them.

-For example, I may be building a web application around stock quotes.
-I would need to get my stock quotes from a reliable source.
-While I could spend all of my time (along with considerable workforce) manually entering them the thousands of times they change a day, it’s a bit easier to get that data from another source.
-Yahoo provides a finance web service that I could pull stock quotes from, and because it’s a web service I am able to get that data in format my platform can understand and use.
+For example, take the development of a web application around stock quotes.
+Of course, I would need to get my stock quotes from a reliable source.
+I could spend all of my time (along with considerable workforce) manually entering them the thousands of times they change a day.
+However, it’s simply easier to get that data from another source.
+For instance, Yahoo provides a finance web service that I could pull stock quotes from.
+Because it’s a web service, I am able to get that data in a format my platform can understand and use.

 Web Service Interview Questions